FabricMC/fabric/fabric-fluid-api-v1/README.md

 `boolean canLightFire()`

-## Handling fire and fall
+## Handling hot and fire damage

-By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement two methods allowing to specify if the fluid can extinguish fire and prevent fall damage.
+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement two methods allowing to specify if the fluid can damage player because is too hot, or can extinguish fire.

 * `boolean canExtinguishFire()`
   Allows to specify if the fluid can extinguish fire.

+* `int getEntityOnFireDuration()`
+  Allows to specify the duration of fire on entities, if the fluid can light fire.

-* `boolean canPreventFallDamage()`
+* `float getHotDamage()`
+  Allows to specify the damage that the fluid can do to entities touching it.

+## Handling fall damage

-  Allows to specify if the fluid can prevent fall damage.
+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method allowing to specify if the fluid can prevent fall damage.

+`boolean canPreventFallDamage()`

+## Specify if the fluid can wet entities

+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method allowing to specify whether the fluid can wet entities.

+Some entities, as endermans, will be damaged if they are wet.

+`boolean canWet()`

 ## Handling drowning

-By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method allowing to specify if the fluid can drown entities.
+By implementing the [`ExtendedFlowableFluid`][extendedflowablefluid_java] interface on your fluid class, you can implement a method allowing to specify the drowning damage that the fluid can do to submerged entities.

-`boolean canDrown()`
+`float getDrowningDamage()`

 ## Boats over the fluid